-Effective February 1, 2019, to enable Florida to only provide medical assistance beginning the month in which a beneficiary's Medicaid application is filed, for adult beneficiaries who are not pregnant or at the end of the state's authorized postpartum coverage period after the last day of the pregnancy, and are aged 21 and older.
-The waiver of retroactive eligibility does not apply to pregnant women (or during the state authorized postpartum coverage period beginning on the last day of the pregnancy), infants under one year of age, or individuals under age 21.
+Effective February 1, 2019, to enable Florida to only provide medical assistance beginning the month in which a beneficiary's Medicaid application is filed, for adult beneficiaries who are not pregnant or within the 60-day period after the last day of the pregnancy, and are aged 21 and older.
+The waiver of retroactive eligibility does not apply to pregnant women (or during the 60-day period beginning on the last day of the pregnancy), infants under one year of age, or individuals under age 21.
+Annually, 60 days after the state legislative process has concluded, the state must submit a letter to CMS indicating Florida legislative approval.
+Absent this documentation the waiver of retroactive eligibility will be suspended until such time the letter is provided to CMS.